guitarbeerchocolate/loggingclass/README.md

 This is a class for creating and retrieving log entries.
 Also includes search by string.
-Trying to do by time.
+Trying to finish by time.